-The applicant is proposing to provide a fee-in-lieu of installing required street frontage improvements on Walling Circle.
+The applicant is proposing to provide a fee-in-lieu of installing required street frontage improvements on Willamette Drive.
 The applicant is not proposing to establish common ownership land, dedicate land to the City, or create a phased development.
+One street tree is proposed along the Parcel 1 frontage of Walling Circle.
+No additional trees are proposed since there is one Significant Tree on the Walling Circle frontage and two Significant Trees on the Willamette Drive frontage.

-Section 85.170: SUPPLEMENTAL SUBMITTAL REQUIREMENTS FOR TENTATIVE SUBDIVISION OR PARTITION PLAN The following information shall be submitted to supplement the tentative subdivision plan:
+Section 85.170: SUPPLEMENTAL SUBMITTAL REQUIREMENTS FOR TENTATIVE SUBDIVISION OR PARTITION PLAN

+The following information shall be submitted to supplement the tentative subdivision plan:

+A. General.

-- A. General. - 1.
-Narrative stating how the pian meets each of the applicable approval criteria and each subsection below. - 2.
+- 1. Narrative stating how the plan meets each of the applicable approval criteria and each subsection below. - 2.
 Statement or affidavit of ownership of the tract (County Assessor's map and tax lot number). - 3.
 A legal description of the tract.